A brief timeline of moments that marked our Club.

 A club badge was designed around an image of the stained glass window in the St John Bosco Catholic Church.
 The club ethos was about enjoying playing football, win or lose, being respectful to the opposition and the referee, being part of a team, and fair play.
 Over the next few years, several teams were formed from Under 9s upwards.

-it was agreed to establish Woodley Saints Football Club as an entity independent of the Don Bosco’s Boys Club.
+In 1989 it was agreed to establish Woodley Saints Football Club as an entity independent of the Don Bosco’s Boys Club.
 Jim Glenfield was appointed as Chairman, and Lesley White as Club Secretary.

-it became affiliated to Berkshire County Sports & Social Club, giving us access to excellent training and playing facilities.
+In 2003 Woodley Saints became affiliated to Berkshire County Sports & Social Club, giving us access to excellent training and playing facilities.

 FA Charter Standard Community Club of the Year